 Among the choir’s registered recordings are those made for the national radios of Sofia, Paris, Brussels, Moscow, BBC – London, for television stations in the Netherlands, Belgium, France, Russia, the BBC – Cardiff, for the publishing labels Harmona Mundi, Pathé-Marconi, Forlan, EMI, Columbia, Monitor.
 The recording of Carmina Burana, in collaboration with the Sofia Philharmonic was released as France’s Record of the Quarter in 1978.

 Founded under the designation Radio Sofia State Choir by Svetoslav Obretenov, with him as its first director and principal conductor (Nov, 1, 1944 – May 16, 1955), in 1954 the ensemble was renamed the Bulgarian Capella Choir and after the decease of its principal conductor, the choir he founded adopted his name.
 At that point, Dimitar Ruskov took over as director of the ensemble and continued to lead it until 1965.
 In 1960, Ruskov invited Georgi Robev to become choir-master at the Bulgarian Choir Chapel, and since 1966 he has invariably served in the capacity of principal conductor until his death in 2002.
 It was on his initiative that the ensemble was integrated after 1981 into the larger establishment of the Sofia Philharmonic.
 Over the years, the National Philharmonic Choir has also worked with conductors Vasil Arnaudov, Metodi Matakiev, Krikor Chetinian, Lyubka Pesheva, Iliya Mikhailov.
-Principal conductor of the choir as of September 2015 is Mr. Slavil Dimitrov, with Mrs. Sophia Bardarska serving as choir master.
+Principal conductor of the choir as from September 2015 until September 2022 was Mr. Slavil Dimitrov.

 The highly professional achievement of the National Philharmonic Choir has been distinguished with the 1977 Golden Lyre Award of the Bulgarian Musicians and Dancers Union, three high-ranking government distinctions, as well as the 2016 Crystal Lyre Award and the prestigious title of Musician of the Year (2016)., as well as the Crystal Lyre Award (2016) and the prestigious title of Musician of the Year.
 (2016).